-The Public Topology is provided by the upstream provider or ISP, and (roughly) corresponds to the IPv4 network section of the address range.
-The Site Topology is where you can subnet this space, much the same as subnetting an IPv4 /16 network into /24 subnets.
-The Interface Identifier is the address of an individual interface on a given network.
-(With IPv6, addresses belong to interfaces rather than machines.)
+The global routing prefix is provided by the upstream provider or ISP, and (roughly) corresponds to the IPv4 network section of the address range.
+The subnet identifier is for local subnetting, much the same as subnetting an IPv4 /16 network into /24 subnets.
+The interface identifier is the address of an individual interface on a given network; in IPv6, addresses belong to interfaces rather than to machines.

-The subnetting capability of IPv6 is much more flexible than that of IPv4: subnetting can now be carried out on bit boundaries, in much the same way as Classless InterDomain Routing (CIDR).
+The subnetting capability of IPv6 is much more flexible than that of IPv4: subnetting can be carried out on bit boundaries, in much the same way as Classless InterDomain Routing (CIDR), and the DNS PTR representation ("nibble" format) makes setting up reverse zones easier.